Jazz Chisholm Player Props: Marlins vs. Phillies

-After going 2-for-4 with an RBI in his last game, Jazz Chisholm and the Miami Marlins take on the Philadelphia Phillies (who will start Matt Strahm) at 6:40 PM ET on Monday.
+After going 1-for-5 in his last game, Jazz Chisholm and the Miami Marlins take on the Philadelphia Phillies (who will start Aaron Nola) at 6:40 PM ET on Tuesday.

-He strung together two hits (going 2-for-4 with an RBI) in his most recent appearance against the Mets.
+In his previous game he had a one-hit showing (1-for-5) against the Phillies.

 Jazz Chisholm Game Info & Props vs. the Phillies